dandeely12/equity_directory/README.md

 # equity_directory
 Stocks ideas using fundamental and technical analysis

---this directory is for a report which will run stocks through a series of filters to produce a daily report.
---the flow will be as follows:
+this directory is for a report which will run stocks through a series of filters to produce a daily report. the flow will be as follows:

 1. Pull fundamental analysis data on all the stocks in the S&P 500